How do I register?

 What happens if I do not renew my registration?

-A renew their registration.
+A plumber who does not re-register will become inactive with the PIRB until they renew their registration.
 Inactive licensed plumbers will not be able to obtain or issues the PIRB certificates of compliance.
 Late registration may also result in administration penalty fees being charged.

-Why is there a penalty fee for late renewals?
+Why is there a late renewal administrative fee?

 Late renewals result in additional administrative work and costs.
 This allows for the PIRB to recover these costs.